jessicarush/javascript-notes/notes.md

 */
 ```

+That being said, this pair `*/` can occur in regular expressions and so are not safe for commenting out blocks of code.
+It's best to stick with `//` and avoid `/* */` altogether.

 Comments in your code should explain *why*, not *what*.
 They can also explain *how* if the code is particularly confusing.